 In 2021, Denver Delicious Food Tours served over 7,000 guests, and since 2017, they have spent $500,000 at local restaurants and bars.
 Prices run between $69-$100 per person and the meeting point is walkable from Union Station.
 Tours last three hours.
-They also have an evening cocktails tour, RiNo food tour, and a Saturday wine walk.
+They also have an evening cocktails tour, a RiNo food tour, and a Saturday wine walk.
 Donna loved the tour so much that she bought gift certificates for her family.

-Afternoon culture – Books and Art
+Afternoon Culture – Books and Art

 After the food tour, catch the free 16th Street Mall shuttle to Broadway and walk two blocks south through Civic Center Park to 14th Avenue.
 Denver Art Museum is on Bannock.
 The newly remodeled museum opened to the public in June 2020.
 With $175 million in renovations, the museum dazzles.

 Discover all the fun things to do in Denver

 DAM is located next to Denver Central Library with its own newly remodeled Children’s Library and renowned Western History & Genealogy Department that attracts scholars and history buffs from around the world.
 The Central Library is undergoing its own major renovation so some floors are closed to the public; however, many services are still available.
 The museum and library anchor the Golden Triangle neighborhood.

 Evening – RiNo and Rhino Art

 Your weekend in Denver just got even better.
 RiNo (River North) is the destination this evening.
 The first thing to know about River North is that to get there, you should bike, Uber, or Lyft.
 There’s construction on seemingly every street and little parking.
 Besides, you may have had an alcoholic beverage this afternoon, and you can enjoy another without getting behind the wheel.